4paradigm/OpenMLDB/docs/en/reference/sql/ddl/CREATE_DATABASE_STATEMENT.md

 ## **Example**

-The following sql command creates a database named `db1`.
+The following SQl command creates a database named `db1`.
 If a database with the same name already exists, an error will be thrown.

 ```sql
 CREATE DATABASE db1;